marisolosman/marisolosman.github.io/_pages/cv.md

 - Nahuel Gomez is a PhD student working on the stratospheric-tropospheric coupling in the Southern Hemisphere.
 Co-supervisor: Carolina Vera.

-- Marco Micieli is a Master student working on topological analysis of the dynamics of the subpolar jet in Southern South America.
+- Marco Micieli is a PhD student working on weather regimes and topological analysis.
 Supervisor: Denise Sciamarella.

+- Diego Picasso is a Master student working on the analysis of a snow storm event in Patagonia and its predictability.
+Co-supervisor: Alejandro Godoy.

 ### Past Students

+- I have co-supervised 1 PhD student at UBA.
-- I have supervised 3 Master students and co-supervised 1 Master student at UBA.
+- I have supervised 3 Master students and co-supervised 2 Master student at UBA.
 - I have co-supervised a Bachelor student at KIT.
 - I have co-supervised a Master student at KIT.